scipy/scipy/doc/source/dev/triage.rst

 =====================

-SciPy uses two levels of permissions: triage and core team members. **Triage members** can label and close issues and pull requests, while **core team members** can label and close issues and pull request, and can also merge pull requests.
+SciPy uses two levels of permissions: triage and core team members. **Triage members** can label and close issues and pull requests, while **maintainers** can label and close issues and pull request, and can also merge pull requests.

 `GitHub publishes the full list of permissions for the platform.
 <https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization>`__